ddbourgin/numpy-ml/docs/numpy_ml.trees.rst

    <h2>Decision Trees</h2>

 Decision trees are popular nonparametric models that iteratively split a training dataset into smaller, more homogenous subsets.
+Each node in the tree is associated with a decision rule which it uses to divide up the data it inherits from its parent node amongst each of its children.
+Each leaf node is associated with at least one data point from the original training set.

-At test time, the tree determines which of the training subsets a new test example falls within and uses the items in this subset to compute the model's prediction.
+At test time, new examples travel from the tree root to one of the leaves, their path through the tree determined by the decision rules at each of the nodes it visits.
+When a test example arrives at a leaf node, the targets for the training examples at that leaf node are used to compute the model's prediction.

-Decision trees greedily look for splits that minimize an inhomogeneity metric, :math:`\mathcal{L}`.
-One popular split metric is the **information entropy**:
+Training decision trees corresponds to learning the set of decision rules to partition the training data.
+This learning process proceeds greedily by selecting the decision rule at each node that results in the greatest reduction in an inhomogeneity or "impurity" metric, :math:`\mathcal{L}`.
+One popular metric is the **information entropy**:

 .. math::